Title: Tailor

 Plot Location: Section 46

-It was in that small living space in the early morning hours of September 8, 1878 that a gruesome murder occurred.
-A neighbor in a nearby tenement house heard sounds of distress around 3 am, eventually investigated and found Louis lying on the floor in a pool of blood.
-Believing him to be dead, the neighbor notified authorities who entered the residence and found the body brutally beaten with multiple gashes to the face and head and the throat slashed.
 It was obvious that the victim desperately fought for his life but was overtaken.
 A bloody hand print on the wall led police to a dark cellar where they found a razor in the cesspool and a bloodied undershirt soaking in a metal tub of water.

-Later that day the Chief of Police Jones issued a dispatch to all police stations in the City for the arrest of Suarez but he was never located.
-A Coroner’s Inquest was held and the jury rendered that Louis “came to his death at the hands of Jose Antonio Suarez.”
+Later that day the Chief of Police issued a dispatch to all police stations in the city for the arrest of Suarez but he was never located.
+A Coroner’s Inquest was held and the jury determined that Louis “came to his death at the hands of Jose Antonio Suarez.”
+The suspect may have fled to New York and then traveled by schooner back to Cuba.

-Louis was 24, had no known relatives in Philadelphia, and was buried here through the generosity of the Emanuel Lodge.
+The story appeared in the newspapers, but six years later it was still a cold case.
+Louis was 24, had no known relatives in Philadelphia, and was buried here through the generosity of the Emmanuel Lodge of the Masons.
 An exact location and grave marker have not been located.

 Support the Friends of Mount Moriah